Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [Úvod] A tento tichý, skromný, ošumělý muž jest opravdu ten starý dobrý voják Švejk, hrdinný, statečný, který kdysi za Rakouska byl v ústech všech občanů Českého království a jehož sláva nezapadne ani v republice.

-Czechoslovakia is indirectly mentioned by the author through the term "the republic" and "our republic".
-Later on there are several references, particularly in bitter outbursts against people who had worked for the Austrian oppressors and now lived comfortably in the new republic.
-See Mr. Slavíček and Mr. Klíma.
+is indirectly mentioned by the author through the terms "the republic" and "our republic".
+Later, there are several references, particularly in bitter outbursts against people who had worked for the Austrian oppressors and now live comfortably in the new republic.
+See Slavíček and Klíma.

 Background

 Czechoslovakia consisted of the regions of Bohemia, Moravia, Slovakia, Carpathian Ruthenia, and a small part of Silesia.
-In the inter-war years the state enjoyed a functional democracy with a strong industrial base.
-The infamous Munich agreement of 1938 forced the country to cede to Germany the regions that were mainly populated by German-speakers and on 15 March 1939 the rest of the Czech lands were occupied by the Nazis and Slovakia became a German client state.
+In the inter-war years, the state enjoyed a functioning democracy with a strong industrial base.
+The infamous Munich Agreement of 1938 forced the country to cede to Germany the regions that were mainly populated by German speakers, and on 15 March 1939 the rest of the Czech lands were occupied by the Nazis and Slovakia became a German client state.

-After the defeat of Germany the country was restored with a democratic government, but in February 1948 the communists took power in a coup and a one-party state was established.
-In 1989 democracy was restored, but the state was split in the Czech Republic and Slovakia on 1 January 1993.
-This was one of the world's few peaceful political divorces.
+After the defeat of Germany, the country was restored with a democratic government, but in February 1948 the communists took power in a coup and a one-party state was established.
+In 1989, democracy was restored, but the state was peacefully split into the Czech Republic and Slovakia on 1 January 1993.

 Quote(s) from the novel